Daddy's Home (song): Cliff Richard version

 British singer Cliff Richard released a live version as a single for the Christmas period in 1981.
-It was the second single to be lifted from his 1981 album Wired for Sound.
+It was the second single from his 1981 album Wired for Sound.

-The song became an international hit reaching number 2 on the UK Singles Chart and number 23 on US Billboard Hot 100 in March 1982 - almost twenty years after the release of the original by Shep and the Limelites.
+The song became an international hit reaching number 2 on the UK Singles Chart and number 23 on US Billboard Hot 100 in March 1982 — nearly twenty years after the release of the original by Shep and the Limelites.
 In Britain, it was certified Gold by the BPI for sales over 500,000.

 A video clip was recorded to accompany the single release instead of using footage of the original BBC live recording.